herraa1/msx-joyblue-v2/Build.md

 ## Testing the Integrated Circuits

 It is highly recommended to test the integrated circuits before soldering them, specially if you buy chips from cheap Asian stores.
-Otherwise, you'll need to desolder any non-working chip after soldering them on the PCB and realizing they really doesn't work.
+Otherwise, you'll need to desolder any non-working chip after soldering them on the PCB and realizing they really don't work.

 ### CH340C